 For towing purposes, the permit must state"FOR TOWING PURPOSES ONLY"; insurance is not required in this instance.

 A transit plate can be issued to either the towing vehicle or the unit being towed.
 A transit plate can be issued on the towing vehicle as long as the unit being towed had a valid registration.

 The motor vehicle must have a valid inspection or a permit to move the vehicle to an inspection station.
-This permit may be obtained from the Bureau of Motor Vehicles, Municipal Truck Agent, and State Police of Sheriff's Office.
+This permit may be obtained from the Bureau of Motor Vehicles, Municipal Truck Agents, State Police, or local police departments/sheriff’s offices.

 If the vehicle being moved was purchased "AS IS - WHERE IS" from a dealer, the transit permit may be issued only if the vehicle is uninspected and being moved to an inspection station for inspection.

 The law does not prohibit the transportation of passengers or property, therefore, special permission does not have to be obtained prior to issuing the permit.
 However, the law does not allow "For-Hire" vehicles to carry a load; such as, passenger/ goods on a transit plate for compensation.

 If the vehicle that is being moved is a mobile home, a statement is required in regards to the taxes, sewer and water having been paid or that none are due.
 This is done using the MV-47 form.
 If the customer is from an unorganized territory, they must contact the Maine Revenue Service, Personal Property Tax Section at (207) 287-4785 to obtain the MV-47 form.

 Only one transit plate permit, either a one-way permit or round-trip permit may be issued to a motor vehicle or trailer.
 Any subsequent moves shall require registration of the vehicle or trailer.
 Exception: If a one-way permit is purchased and then the customer wishes to move the vehicle "round-trip", we will allow the issuance of a subsequent transit plate for the return trip.